Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 description: "Why smart teams get stuck on ill-defined problems, and why 'Lateral Thinking' is actually a mechanism for reducing search space."
 ---

-Some problems are harder to sovle that they should be.
+Some problems are harder to solve that they should be.

-It's not just that they're not complex, exactly.
+They're not just complex, exactly.
 More: resistant, awkward, oddly shaped.
 Ambiguous.

-I ran into an ambiguous problem recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
+I ran into one recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
 I spent lots of time fixing a plausible solution (derailleur alignment), only to realise that probably wasn't the problem.
 The issue wasn’t effort or tools; it was orientation.

 This same pattern shows up consistently across problem solving in different domains: our personal and professional lives, as teams, and as organisations.